Big Brother (Australian TV series): Seven Network iteration (2020–2023)

 On 23 October 2019, Seven Network confirmed it would be reviving the series in 2020.
 Rumours indicated the series would be closer in format to the American and Canadian versions - particularly given the upfronts trailer featured footage from Big Brother US 17, Big Brother Canada 2 and Big Brother Canada 3 as well as the emphasis on the phrase "Control, Evict, Win" in the promo.

 The reboot has been compared to Survivor — in which the politicking and strategising regarding the Nomination and Eviction processes is allowed (being disallowed in earlier iterations) and central to the format, with housemates directly voting each other out of the house.
 Seven's Director of Programming Angus Ross confirmed that the revived format would be prerecorded and aired at a later date on 26 October 2019.
 It was announced on 5 February 2020 that Sonia Kruger would return to host the revival.

 The first season of the new revival (and twelfth overall) launched on 8 June 2020, running until 22 July 2020.
 Midway through the season, the show was renewed for a thirteenth season (the second with 7) on 28 June 2020; once again, the season was prerecorded and aired in late 2020 and aired from 26 April to 29 June 2021.

 In October 2021, the series was confirmed to return for a fourteenth overall season.
 In celebration of Big Brother Australia's twenty-first anniversary, the season featured former housemates from all eras of the show returning to compete against new housemates.
 Filmed in late 2021, the season aired from 9 May to 12 July 2022.

 A fifteenth season was announced in October 2022.
 Initially teased as Big Brother: House of Love due to the intentional casting of young, attractive single people, criticism of the show trying to imitate Love Island led to the network dropping the title.
-Pre-recorded in its entirety in late 2022, the season premiered nearly a year later, running from 31 October to 24 November 2023.
+Pre-recorded in its entirety in late 2022, the season premiered over a year later, running from 6 November to 6 December 2023.
 Harshly reviewed by critics and viewers alike due to its pivot to a dating show instead of a social experiment and the lack of diverse casting and LGBT+ participants, the show rated poorly.
 As a result, a planned sixteenth season that was announced for 2024 was rescinded.
 While the show was not officially cancelled prior to the October announcement of the show leaving the network, Seven confirmed there would be no 2024 edition of the show.

 Prior to the start of season 14, a second celebrity edition was also confirmed.
 Pre-recorded in its entirety from July to August 2021, the season aired from 1 to 23 November 2021.
 Though a second edition (third celebrity season of the format overall) was announced in October 2021, following the season's poor ratings, it was announced in February 2022 that the series was "not proceeding".